KieniL/kerberos_slackware/README.md

 # kerberos_slackware

-Ansible playbook to install kerberos on slackware (educational purposes)
+Ansible playbook to install kerberos and a service on a host based on slackware (educational purposes)

 I increased the memory of slackware to 512 MB